shreyasmore52/Course-Selling-App/README.md

  - Define the schema for user , admin , coruse ,purchase
  - complete the routes for user login, signup, purchase a course , see course (Extra points - Use express routing to better structure your routes)

 - Create the frontend  for it

+- Good to haves
+- Add a rate limiting middelware
+- frontend in eJs (low pri)
+- frontend in React